MicrosoftDocs/architecture-center/contributing-to/reference-architectures.md

 - **Infrastructure**.
 A reference architecture focuses on infrastructure (what you deploy), rather than application development.
 It can be IaaS or PaaS, or a mix of both.

 - **Audience**.
-The main audience is Architects, developers, DevOps.
+The main audience is architects, developers, and DevOps.

 - **Golden path**.
-A single RA shows one way to do something.
+A single reference architecture shows one way to do something.
 The goal is to guide a customer to a solution that works.
-An RA does _not_ describe every possible option or variation.
-However, there may be several related RAs that address similar scenarios.
-In that case, we include additional guidance to help customers select which RA meets their needs.
+A reference architecture does _not_ describe every possible option or variation.

 - **Best practices**.
-An RA embodies a set of best practices _for that scenario_.
+A reference architecture embodies a set of best practices _for that scenario_.
 It does not comprehensively describe every feature of every Azure service being used - that's what the product docs are for.

 - **Deployable**.
-In most cases, an RA should include a Resource Manager template or script that deploys the architecture.
+In most cases, a reference architecture should include a Resource Manager template or script that deploys the architecture.
 There are exceptions to this, however.

+- **Starting point**.
+A reference architecture includes pointers to additional guidance, such as relevant product documentation.

 ## Document Structure